corbt/agent.exe/.cursor/current_status.md

    - Ensure proper layout and scrolling behavior with the new design
    - Address any potential conflicts with other components (e.g., run history, error messages)
    - Continue with the implementation of the Plugin System

+## Iteration 10: Plugin System Implementation

+1. Created `src/main/pluginManager.ts` to handle plugin loading and management
+2. Implemented plugin loading functionality in the main process
+3. Added IPC handlers in `src/main/main.ts` for plugin-related operations
+4. Created `src/renderer/Plugins.tsx` component for displaying and managing plugins
+5. Updated `src/renderer/App.tsx` to include the new Plugins component as a tab
+6. Implemented plugin installation functionality
+7. Added ability to load and display installed plugins
+8. Resolved issue with duplicate plugin display after app restart:
+   - Updated `pluginManager.ts` to clear existing plugins before loading
+   - Simplified `Plugins.tsx` to directly use the plugin list from the main process
+9. Tested plugin loading, installation, and display functionality
+10. Next steps:
+    - Implement plugin execution functionality
+    - Add ability to enable/disable plugins
+    - Create a more robust plugin API for developers
+    - Enhance error handling and user feedback for plugin operations
+    - Consider adding a plugin marketplace or repository feature
+    - Continue testing and refining the Plugin System